Good Vibrations: Theremins and synthesizers

-Although "Good Vibrations" does not contain a theremin, it is the most frequently cited example of the instrument in pop music.
-(Note: The misconception that "Good Vibrations" features a theremin has been widely repeated in books, CD liner notes, and by those involved in its recording.
-Unlike the theremin, the Electro-Theremin is controlled with a slide rather than by hand movements in the air.)
-Authors Trevor Pinch and Frank Trocco credited "Good Vibrations" with linking "far-out, electronic sounds" to rock music in the public consciousness.
-(Note: Tobler surmised that the song's interwoven association with the theremin may have later deterred other rock musicians from using the instrument.)

-The song revived interest in theremins and increased awareness of analog synthesizers.
-To replicate its sound live, Wilson first asked Paul Tanner to perform with the Beach Boys, but Tanner declined due to other commitments.
+"Good Vibrations" revived interest in theremins and increased awareness of analog synthesizers.
+Although it does not contain a theremin, it is the most frequently cited example of the instrument in pop music.
+By the 2000s, this misconception had been widely repeated in books, CD liner notes, and by those involved in its recording.
+Unlike the theremin, the Electro-Theremin is controlled with a slide rather than by hand movements in the air.
+To replicate the recording in concert, Wilson first asked Paul Tanner to perform with the Beach Boys, but Tanner declined due to other commitments.
 The band then approached Walter Sear, who worked with Robert Moog to develop a ribbon controller that mimicked a guitar fretboard.
-Sear recalled marking fret-like lines on the ribbon "so they could play the damn thing."
-Moog later mass-produced theremins, and demand from pop music fans quickly depleted his inventory.
+Moog subsequently mass-produced theremins, and demand from pop music fans quickly depleted his inventory.

-In Steven M. Martin's 1993 documentary Theremin: An Electronic Odyssey, in which Wilson makes an appearance, it was revealed that the attention being paid to the theremin due to "Good Vibrations" caused Russian authorities to exile its inventor, Leon Theremin.
+Authors Trevor Pinch and Frank Trocco credited "Good Vibrations" with cementing the use of "far-out, electronic sounds" in mainstream rock music, and Tobler surmised that the song's interwoven association with the theremin may have later deterred other rock musicians from using the instrument.
+In Steven M. Martin's 1993 documentary Theremin: An Electronic Odyssey, in which Wilson makes an appearance, it was reported that the attention being paid to the theremin due to "Good Vibrations" prompted Russian authorities to exile its inventor, Leon Theremin.